How to defuse Earth impact threat announcements: NEA discovery and impact scare

 \section{NEA discovery and impact scare}

-Soon after a new NEA is discovered by telescopic surveys around the world, a preliminary orbit is computed using its positions in the sky over a suitable (minimal) interval of time (astrometric observations).
+When a new NEA is discovered by telescopic surveys around the world, a preliminary orbit is computed using its positions in the sky over a suitable (minimal) interval of time (astrometric observations).
 Like every physical measurement, astrometric ones are affected by errors which make the resulting orbit uncertain to some variable degree.
-Sophisticated mathematical and numerical tools are now available to orbit computers which allow to propagate such measurement errors to the six orbital elements which identify the orbit of the asteroid (semi-major axis $a$, eccentricity $e$, inclination $i$, longitude of ascending node $\Omega$, argument of perihelion $\omega$, time of perihelion passage $t$).
-For such reasons, the new NEA, soon after its discovery, is not represented by a single point in the 6-dimensional orbital elements space; rather, it is represented by an uncertainty region, a 6-dimensional volume with blurred contours.
-Obviously, the volume of this uncertainty region changes (usually it shrinks) when additional new observations become available and the orbit refines.
+Sophisticated mathematical and numerical tools are now available to allow the propagation of these measurement errors to the six orbital elements which identify the orbit of the asteroid (semi-major axis $a$, eccentricity $e$, inclination $i$, longitude of ascending node $\Omega$, argument of perihelion $\omega$, time of perihelion passage $t$).
+The new NEA, soon after its discovery, is not represented by a single point in the 6-dimensional orbital elements space; rather, it is represented by an uncertainty region, a 6-dimensional volume with blurred contours.
+Obviously, the volume of this uncertainty region changes (it generally shrinks) when additional observations become available and the orbit estimate is refined.

-Moreover, when the nominal orbit\footnote{The orbit which fits the observations best.} of the new NEA is geometrically close to the orbit of the Earth, and it shares some other peculiar orbital characteristics (like encounter timing issues), it can happen that some orbital solutions which lead to a future collision of the asteroid with the Earth can not be excluded only on the basis of the available astrometric observations.
-Namely, orbital solutions which lead to a collision are inside the uncertainty region and they are fully compatible with the available astrometric observations and their errors.
+When the nominal orbit (which best fits the observations) of the new NEA is geometrically close to the orbit of the Earth, and it shares some other peculiar orbital characteristics (like encounter timing issues), some orbital solutions which lead to a future collision of the asteroid with the Earth can not be excluded only on the basis of the available astrometric observations.
+Orbital solutions which lead to a collision are inside the uncertainty region and are fully compatible with the available astrometric observations and their errors.